bbc/vc2_conformance/docs/source/user_guide/decoder_testing.rst

 under test must be identical to the reference decoding.

 The :ref:`vc2-picture-compare` tool is provided for comparing decoder outputs with the reference decodings.
-It takes as argument the name of two raw picture files and reports on differences between them.
+It takes as argument either the names of two raw picture files, or the names of two directories containing numbered raw picture files.
+Differences between pictures are then reported.

 For example::

-    $ vc2-picture-compare \
+    $ vc2-picture-compare expected/ actual/
-        test_cases/decoder/real_pictures_expected/picture_0.raw \
-        decoder_output/real_pictures/picture_0.raw
+    Comparing expected/picture_0.raw and actual/picture_0.raw
       Pictures are identical
+    Comparing expected/picture_1.raw and actual/picture_1.raw
+      Pictures are identical
+    Comparing expected/picture_2.raw and actual/picture_2.raw
+      Pictures are identical
+    Summary: 3 identical, 0 different

 For a test case to pass: